davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 ## Last words

 Hopefully this section gives you some solid ideas on how to modularise your site or app – and if I've skipped over anything – ideas on how to approach it.

-Layers are generally quite logical and predicable, don't be afraid to jump in and refactor an existing site – which you can successfully do, layer-by-layer.
+Layers are generally quite logical and predicable, with a minor tradeoff of a little more configuration.

-Kudos to the UnJS and Nuxt team for the work they've done here.
+And lastly, kudos to the UnJS and Nuxt team for the work they've done here.

 <!--
 ## Resources